 Radars A, B and C are defined by their serial number as indicated on the type plate.
-The mounting positions of radars A, B and C must be anticlockwise when looking from above (as shown in Fig.2.10).
+The mounting positions of radars A, B and C must be anticlockwise when looking from above (as shown in Fig.??).
 The user-interface allows the user to customise the used configuration.
+As with the other array configurations, it is important to use the WaveGuide OnBoard 2 sensor as Radar A.

-A mounting plate can be used to fix each radar to two horizontal beams at the desired location (an example sketch of such a plate is given in Fig. 2.11).
-Upon request, Radac can supply this mounting plate (product no. WG-MP-EX).
+A mounting plate can be used to fix each radar to two horizontal beams at the desired location (an example sketch of such a plate is given in Fig. 1.11).
+Upon request, Radac can supply this mounting plate (product no. WG-MP-SS).
 During installation it is advised to install the mounting plates first and secondly install the radars.